cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 Can you think of any more?

-{% note info %}
+{% note success Core Concept %}
-Even with no assertions, a few lines of Cypress can ensure thousands of lines of code are working properly, both on the client and server!
+With Cypress, you don't have to assert to have a useful test.
+Even without assertions, a few lines of Cypress can ensure thousands of lines of code are working properly across the client and server!

 {% endnote %}

-Cypress anticipates the chaos of modern web development and visualizes it in a reasonable way.
+Cypress anticipates the chaos of modern web development and [visualizes it in a reasonable way](/guides/core-concepts/overview-of-the-gui-tool.html).
 Failures are important!
 Cypress makes them obvious and easy to understand.

 As such, it may help to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, submit a form, and call it a day.
 You can rest assured that _so many things must be working_ in order for you to be able to navigate from Page A to Page Z without error.
 If anything is fishy, Cypress will tell you about it... with laser focus!